Patriots of DAR Members

 Our Patriots’ Story

-Militia members were “citizen soldiers” and separate from companies that garrisoned Fort Albany.
+Militia members were “citizen soldiers” separate from companies garrisoning Fort Albany.
 Bitzer is listed as serving under Philip Livingston.
 General Abraham Von Ten Broeck led 3,000 troops at the Battle of Saratoga October 7, 1777 and Livingston’s militia regiment was likely part of the undertaking.
-It was a decisive victory for the Patriots and helped hasten the surrender of British troops at Yorktown Virginia , ending the war and founding a new country.
+It was a decisive victory for the Patriots and helped hasten the surrender of British troops at Yorktown Virginia, ending the war and founding a new country.

 Carol Jutte's Patriot

-William Drake, born in 1762, was just sixteen when he enlisted Sept.
-6, 1778 to muster at Dartmouth MA.
-In 1779 he enlisted in the Continental Army, and was described as 5’10” with a light complexion.
+William Drake, born in 1762, was just sixteen when he enlisted on Sept.
+6, 1778, to muster at Dartmouth, MA.
+In 1779, he enlisted in the Continental Army and was described as 5’10” with a light complexion.
 He served until 1780, marching and fighting across Massachusetts and Rhode Island.
-He married for the first time in 1783 to Abigail Shaw who died in 1826.
-They had six children and following her death he married Amelia Swift.
+He married Abigail Shaw for the first time in 1783, who died in 1826.
+They had six children, and following her death, he married Amelia Swift.
 William remained in Plymouth Massachusetts where he died in 1848.
 He is buried at the Drake Family Cemetery, now the Titicut Parish Cemetery Association, in Middleborough, Plymouth MA. between his two wives.

 Stephen Williams, a North Carolinian, enlisted in the Continental Army in 1782 in the 3rd Regiment.
-His company, under the command of Captain Raiford, marched into Charleston SC as the British left.
-The Regiment had been dispatched to South Carolina as support for the army under Maj.
+His company, under the command of Captain Raiford, marched into Charleston, SC, as the British left.
+The Regiment had been dispatched to South Carolina to support the army under Maj.
 Gen. Nathaniel Greene.
 In January 1783 all North Carolina regiments were absorbed into the 1st NC Regiment.
-They remained in Charleston until they were furloughed to James Island until after the British surrendered at Yorktown and the final peace treaty was signed.
-Stephen was born in Edgecombe County about 1763 and died in Brunswick County September 16, 1843.
-After the war he married Mary White in 1808.
+They remained in Charleston until they were furloughed to James Island after the British surrendered at Yorktown and the final peace treaty was signed.
+Stephen was born in Edgecombe County in about 1763 and died in Brunswick County on September 16, 1843.
+After the war, he married Mary White in 1808.
 She survived him, dying in Brunswick County in 1870.
-Stephen received a pension of $38.66 and “Polly” received the same amount following his death.
-In his pension request Stephen swore “I was living in Duplin County in the State of North Carolina when called into service, since the Revolutionary War I have lived in Onslow County, State of North Carolina, part of the time in Duplin County, and part of the time in Brunswick County.
+Stephen received a pension of $38.66, and “Polly” received the same amount following his death.
+In his pension request, Stephen swore, “I was living in Duplin County in the State of North Carolina when called into service; since the Revolutionary War, I have lived in Onslow County, State of North Carolina, part of the time in Duplin County, and part of the time in Brunswick County.
 I now live in Brunswick County, North Carolina.”
 Stephen and Polly were the parents of five children.

-Soldiers who fought at Valley Forge were paid with notes printed on his paper.
+Soldiers who fought at Valley Forge were paid with notes on his paper.
 The

 Washington Papers record that Capt.
-James Lovell thought papers and minutes from the
+James Lovell thought documents and minutes from the

-Continental Congress were buried on Bicking’s property so the British could not seize them.
+Continental Congress was buried on Bicking’s property so the British could not seize them.

-Lovell thought paper makers were so important to the war effort he submitted an application
+Lovell thought paper makers were so crucial to the war effort he submitted an application

 to exempt them from military service.
 Bicking married Mary Catherine Unverzagt, the